|Tips & Tricks

 water.
 Give your kitty a good wipe down with kitty wipes (preferably the Tropiclean allergy ones, they have no

-allergy days to get that pollen off their fur!
-Wipe your kitties with an electrostatic dust cloth like Swiffer since it
+days to get that pollen off their fur!
+Wipe your kitties with an electrostatic dust cloth like Swiffer since it will pick

-will pick up pollen and dust and it has no chemicals or scents in it.
-It works great, you can see the yellow pollen
+up pollen and dust and it has no chemicals or scents in it.
+It works great, you can see the yellow pollen on the

 Keep their ears clean and free of pollen and mites.
 If their eyes get red and irritated you can use pure saline to